joejknowles/battleships_3/README.md

 #User stories#

 As a player<br>
-So that I can have a game;
+So that I can have a game<br>
-I would like there to be a grid;
+I would like there to be a grid<br>

-As a player;
+As a player<br>
-So that I can prepare for the game;
+So that I can prepare for the game<br>
-I would like to place a ship in a board location;
+I would like to place a ship in a board location<br>

-As a player;
+As a player<br>
-So that I can play a more interesting game;
+So that I can play a more interesting game<br>
-I would like to have a range of ship sizes to choose from;
+I would like to have a range of ship sizes to choose from<br>

-As a player;
+As a player<br>
-So that I can create a layout of ships to fox my opponent;
+So that I can create a layout of ships to fox my opponent<br>
-I would like to be able to choose the directions my ships face in
+I would like to be able to choose the directions my ships face<br>

-As a player
+As a player<br>
-So that I can have a coherent game
+So that I can have a coherent game<br>
-I would like ships to be constrained to be on the board
+I would like ships to be constrained to be on the board<br>

-As a player
+As a player<br>
-So that I can have a coherent game
+So that I can have a coherent game<br>
-I would like ships to be constrained not to overlap
+I would like ships to be constrained not to overlap<br>

-As a player
+As a player<br>
-So that I can win the game
+So that I can win the game<br>
-I would like to be able to fire at my opponents board
+I would like to be able to fire at my opponents board<br>

-As a player
+As a player<br>
-So that I know when to finish playing
+So that I know when to finish playing<br>
-I would like to know when I have won or lost
+I would like to know when I have won or lost<br>

-As a player
+As a player<br>
-So that I can consider my next shot
+So that I can consider my next shot<br>
-I would like an overview of my hits and misses so far
+I would like an overview of my hits and misses so far<br>

-As a player
+As a player<br>
-So that I can play against a human opponent
+So that I can play against a human opponent<br>
-I would like to play a two-player game
+I would like to play a two-player game<br>